 In recent months we have seen trends that we thought would take years to normalize as the new standard.
 This conversation will discuss what we need to do as organizations and as individuals to stay professionally current and adapt in times of unprecedented digital acceleration.

 Innovation and Inclusion in the Americas

 Innovative practices to promote total inclusion for people with disabilities have proven to be strong drivers of development in other areas.
-In this conversation, María Catalina Saieh, President of Fundación Descubreme, together with Robert Ivanschitz, General Counsel at Microsoft and board member of The Trust, will address the importance of failure, the power of effective communication between civil society organizations, and the exponential effect of inclusion of people with disabilities in the workplace.
+María Catalina Saieh, President of Fundación Descubreme, in conversation with Robert Ivanschitz, General Counsel at Microsoft and board member of The Trust, will address the importance of failure, the power of effective communication between civil society organizations, and the exponential effect of inclusion of people with disabilities in the workplace.

 Family and Early Childhood Development